AdHoc-Protocol/AdHoc-protocol/README.md

 [MAVLink ](https://github.com/mavlink/mavlink)
 [Thrift](https://thrift.apache.org/docs/idl)

-Having studied these, and many other, I decided to ~~build my own Theme Park with...~~ create **AdHoc protocol** - the system that will implement and complement the merits, eliminating the discovered shortcomings.
+Having studied these, and many others, I decided to build my system that will implement and complement the merits, eliminating the discovered shortcomings.
+I named this project AdHoc protocol.

 The **AdHoc** is a multilingual **C#, Java, Typescript..( upcoming C++, Rust, GO)**, generator of code to handle its own binary protocol.